ANTARES-PRJ/VCFAnnotator/README.md

 ```

 You can also specify the database path and destination path using the `--DBPath` (`-db`) and `--DestinationPath` (`-d`) options, respectively.
+Please insert `/` at the end of the path.

 Here's an example command:

 ```
-python annovar_tool.py --annotateVCF /path/to/input.vcf --DBPath /path/to/database --DestinationPath /path/to/output_folder
+python annovar_tool.py --annotateVCF /path/to/input.vcf --DBPath /path/to/database/ --DestinationPath /path/to/output_folder/
 ```

 If you don't specify the database path and destination path, the tool will use the default paths specified in the `config.yaml` file.

 If you change the default paths within `config.yaml`, remember to put the "/" character at the end of the folder path.

-The results of the annotation of one or more VCF files, for each individual Database, will be available in the `result/` folder named as follows:
+The results of the annotation of one or more VCF files, for each individual Database, will be available in the `destination_path` folder named as follows:

 *`DBName_VCFInputName_YYYY-mm-dd_HH_MM_SS(.avinput/.txt/.vcf)`*